 “There’s a small gun cabinet here,” Nate pointed out, but I noticed it was open and empty.

-“You can set a code now and we’ll look at getting a personal gun,” I suggested, “I’m going to get one for myself, I’ll just have to find somewhere secure for it up in the VIP area,”
+“You can set a code now then we’ll look at getting a personal gun,” I suggested, “I’m going to get one for myself, I’ll just have to find somewhere secure for it up in the VIP area,”

 “I didn’t notice that yesterday,”